 S 82 (Workers' Compensation- PTSD coverage for First Responders) By Malloy.
-Provides that a limitation on stress, mental injuries, and mental illness for workers' compensation does not apply to a first responder (fire, law enforcement, EMTs and paramedics) diagnosed with post-traumatic stress disorder.
+Provides that a limitation on stress, mental injuries, and mental illness for workers' compensation does not apply to a first responder (fire, law enforcement, emts and paramedics) diagnosed with post-traumatic stress disorder.
 Referred to Judiciary.
 A subcommittee meeting on S 81 was held on Tuesday, April 4, 2023 and the bill was not reported out.
 A similar bill S251 which was also on the agenda was reported out favorably.

-PASSED S 108 (Line of Duty Death Benefit) By Davis.
+S 108 (Line of Duty Death Benefit) By Davis.
 Requires an employer who participates in the Preretirement Death Program to pay the beneficiary of a law enforcement officer who is killed in the line of duty a lump sum payment of \$75,000.
 The payment is increased to \$150,000 if the officer is killed in the line of duty and the death is a result of an unlawful and intentional act of another person, or the officer is killed while responding to an emergency or other similar incident.
 The bill was amended on the floor of the Senate to add first responders which is defined as an emergency medical services provider or volunteer provider, a law enforcement officer or volunteer officer who meets the requirements of Section 23-23-10(E)(1) of the Code of Laws and who is certified by the South Carolina Law Enforcement Training Council, a fire department worker or volunteer worker, a coroner, or a deputy coroner directly engaged in examining, treating, or directing persons during an emergency.
 Payment of benefits will be paid from the State Accident fund.
-The bill was passed by the General Assembly with an effective date of May 11, 2023.
+S 108 passed the Senate and was sent to the House of Representatives where it was referred to the Ways and Means Committee.
+A Ways and Means subcommittee had discussions regarding S108 on Tuesday, April 25, 2023 and passed the bill out favorably.
+S.108 was discussed by the full Ways and Means committee and was reported out favorably and is on the House calendar.
+S.108 was passed by the House.
+The Senate nonconcurred in the House amendments and a Conference Committee was appointed Sens.
+Davis, K. Johnson and Turner and Reps Hyde, Gagnon and Howard.
+The bill was passed out of Conference Committee with an effective date of May 11, 2023 and sent to the House and Senate where is was adopted and ratified on Wednesday, June 14, 2023.
 The bill was signed into law by the Governor 6/19/23.